 With unlocking 5.0. businesses across the country are gearing to open up.
 A common obstacle faced by them is how to revive their businesses back to normal.
 Most endangered of them all are freelancers and start-ups for obvious reasons.
 Freelancers are forced to undersell their skills just to stay afloat in the market and start-ups that already struggle with capital also face similar challenges.
 Digital payments, virtual offices, video conference calls, remote co-working spaces, and flexible offices have come to their rescue.
 There are 4 key things that can help start-ups and freelancers stay buoyant and slowly slide back to normal.

-1. Unlock digital.
+Unlock digital.
 Accept the new normal

-2. Refine your strategy to cut expenses
+Refine your strategy to cut expenses

 Firstly, take a look at the overall strategy and functioning – aim to find gaps where changes can be made without compromising quality and there may be room for improvement when it comes to expenses.
-For example, for start-ups that are in their early stages, renting spaces for meeting rooms or conference spaces may not be smart choice and might cost them hefty much at the end of the month.
-Rather opting for a co-working space may be a better option as they are equipped with amenities and services like conference rooms, private cabins, meeting rooms and much more for a much lesser cost.
+For example, for start-ups that are in their early stages, renting spaces for meeting rooms or conference spaces may not be a smart choice and might cost them a hefty amount at the end of the month.
+Rather opting for a co-working space may be a better option as they are equipped with amenities and services like conference rooms, private cabins, meeting rooms, and much more for a much lesser cost.

-3. Maintain the old and develop trust with new
+Maintain the old and develop trust with new

-Lastly, its very necessary to stay patient while you keep tweaking your strategies to find the right fit for you and in due course of time you’ll be back on your feet.
+Lastly, it's very necessary to stay patient while you keep tweaking your strategies to find the right fit for you, and in due course of time, you’ll be back on your feet.